-After installation of drainage systems and culvert Works have been completed in accordance with MRTS03 Drainage, Retaining Structures and Protective Treatments, backfilling shall not be undertaken until the As Constructed Survey requirements have been met and notice of such Works provided to the Administrator.
-Hold Point 16
+After installation of drainage systems and culvert Works have been completed in accordance with MRTS03 Drainage, Retaining Structures and Protective Treatments, backfilling shall not be undertaken until the As Constructed Survey requirements have been met and notice of such Works (excludes delivery of As Constructed Survey information) provided to the Administrator.
+Hold Point 9 notice of such Works (excludes delivery of As Constructed Survey information) provided to the Administrator.
+Hold Point 10